 ABOUT STAGE 2 RAIL

 Stage 2 will change the way we move around Ottawa.
-Think about it: 30 kilometres of rail and 19 new stations.
+Think about it: Over 38 kilometres of rail and 23 new stations.
 That means shorter commutes, cleaner air, and a stronger economy.

-You will be able to get on a train as far east as Place d’Orléans, travel traffic-free through the downtown tunnel, and arrive as far west as Bayshore or Algonquin College.
-If you’re coming from the south, Stage 2 will extend the existing O-Train Trillium Line to Riverside South, while adding stations along the way at Walkley and Gladstone.
+You will be able to get on a train as far east as Trim Road, travel traffic-free through the downtown tunnel, and arrive as far west as Algonquin College or Moodie.
+If you’re coming from the south, Stage 2 will extend the existing O-Train Trillium Line to Riverside South, while adding stations along the way at Walkley and Gladstone, along with a link that will take you all the way to Macdonald-Cartier International Airport.

 The Stage 2 LRT project was approved unanimously by Ottawa City Council in 2013.
 We plan to start construction in 2018.
 Upon completion in 2023, Stage 2 will bring 70% of residents within five kilometres of rail.